 - ABM Routing must be toggled on for at least one applicable integration (i.e. Salesforce, Salesloft, etc).

 - The account owner must be a Terminus Chat user.

 - The account owner must have their calendar connected to Terminus Chat.

 If these conditions are met, when the calendar event is presented, the visitor will only be able to see available times for the account owner.
 If there are multiple account owners (i.e. Salesforce and Salesloft have different owners), the chat visitor will be able to see availability for both.

-When you toggle on Account-Based scheduling, you also have the ability to select names of team members for the calendar event.
-If one of the four Account-Based scheduling conditions above are not met, Terminus Chat will present the calendars of these selected team members.
+When you toggle on Account-Based scheduling, you also have the ability to select the names of team members for the calendar event.
+If one of the four Account-Based scheduling conditions above is not met, Terminus Chat will present the calendars of these selected team members.
 It is a requirement to have at least one team member checked as a fallback for Account-Based scheduling.